Trewaters/security-README/README.md

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.

-**version 0.1.1**
+**version 1.0.0**
 Use Semantic Versioning to help other see at a glance if this document has been updated and what was the scope of the udpate.

-- Major version incremented when contact information changes in the `security.md` file or in the `security.txt` file that refers to this file.
+- *Major version* incremented when contact information changes in the `SECURITY.md` file or in the `security.txt` file that refers to this file.
 Or a required field in the `security.txt` has changed in a non backwards compatible manner.
-- Minor update is a backward compatible change has been made to the aforementioned files.
+- *Minor update* is a backward compatible change has been made to the aforementioned files.
+Usually a field was added or changed to recommended.
-- Patch update is when a minor typo is fixed but no significant change has been made.
+- *Patch update* is when a minor typo is fixed but no significant change has been made.

 ## Authors
 - **Tre' Grisby** - _Initial work_ - [@trewaters on github](https://github.com/trewaters)